 Learn how you can tune into your natural surroundings by listening to the birds, nature’s constantly updating newsfeed.
 The skill of listening to bird language is a gateway to understanding the connections between all things in nature, and to seeing the waves of influence we each have in the world.

-In this class you will deepen your relationship with birds through listening, observations, stories, and games.
+This class will introduce you to bird vocalizations and behavior using the methods from the Bird Language Leaders movement designed by Jon Young.
+You will deepen your relationship with birds through listening, observations, stories, and games.
 You will take home the tools to continue learning more!